wxyz-abcd/node-haxball/README.md

       - `onKickOff(customData)`: game kicked off. triggered individually.
       - `onTimeIsUp(customData)`: time is up. triggered individually.
       - `onPositionsReset(customData)`: positions were reset just after a goal. triggered individually.
-      - `onLocalFrame(localFrameNo, customData)`: new game frame was received. triggered individually.
       - `onGameStop(byId, customData)`: game was stopped by player(`byId`).
       - `onPingData(array, customData)`: ping values for all players was received. may only be triggered by host.
       - `onExtrapolationChange(value, customData)`: extrapolation was set to (`value`). triggered individually.